dockstore/dockstore/_docs/getting-started-with-cwl.md

       position: 2
 ```

 This is one of the items from the inputs section.
-Notice a few things, first, the `bam_input:` matches with `bam_input` in the sample parameterization JSON (shown in the next section as `sample_configs.local.json`).
-Also, you can control the position of the variable, it can have a type (int or File here), and, for tools that require a prefix (`--prefix`) before a parameter you can use the `prefix: key` in the inputBindings section.
+Notice a few things:
+ 1. The `bam_input:` matches with `bam_input` in the sample parameterization JSON (shown in the next section as `sample_configs.local.json`).
+ 2. You can control the position of the variable.
+ 3. It can have a type (int or File here), and, for tools that require a prefix (`--prefix`) before a parameter you can use the `prefix: key` in the inputBindings section.

-Also, I'm using the `format` field to specify a file format via the [EDAM](http://bioportal.bioontology.org/ontologies/EDAM) ontology.
+ 3. I'm using the `format` field to specify a file format via the [EDAM](http://bioportal.bioontology.org/ontologies/EDAM) ontology.

 ```
 outputs: